wotamann/vuetify-form-base/README.md

 * integrates UI framework Vuetify with responsive Layout and Support of Grid
 * Use a lot of Vuetify Control & Input types inclusive most of available API-Props
 * Get full configurable Forms based on Schema Definition
-* Edit plain or deep nested objects including Arrays, without the need to flatten it
+* Edit plain or deep nested objects including Arrays, without the need to flatten your data
 * Get a full, reactive Result
 * Listen on 'Resize', 'Focus', 'Input', 'Blur', 'Click', 'Swipe' and 'Update' Events
-* Use Slots to pass Header and Footer into a Control.
-Or replace a Control by Slot
+* Use Slots to pass Header and Footer into a Control or replace a Control by a Slot.
+Use  Slots to individualize your Tooltip
 * Configurable CSS Style

 ---
 ## Whats New

+#### Version 0.1.6
+- tooltip added

 #### Version 0.1.5
 - Event 'blur' available

 #### Version 0.1.4

 - File Input added (type:'file')